 Like I mentioned, roadmaps often look beyond a short-term cycle even if they’re not plotted along a timeline.
 A roadmap is your opportunity to let stakeholders know how you plan on supporting your daily or weekly operations as the company evolves.
 You get to say, “Look, we have a plan for this company growth we’re experiencing.
 This is how we foresee the business evolving to support the daily/weekly tactics for building a better product.”
 A roadmap helps tackle the pressures of planning that inevitably creep up on your growing company.

 What does an agile product roadmap look like?

 There are many different ways to structure an agile product roadmap.
 But having spoken to countless product managers, I’ve noticed a few trends.
 Here are a few quick agile product roadmap examples.
-(They each have the same data pivoted on different parameters—and they’re all made in Roadmunk.)
+(You can find and customize all these examples in our template library.)

 Swimlane-style roadmaps are especially effective for agile PMs.
 For the teams operating in pure agile (i.e. the ones that aren’t concerned with any dates), it’s common to organize a roadmap by theme.
 This means the headers might relate to different areas of product development.

 If you work in a more structured agile environment, another option is to structure your roadmap by cycle or sprint—and not link those sprints to specific dates.

 Many agile teams also organize their roadmaps according to “fuzzy time.”
 This means that rather than stating explicit dates, their roadmap might include loose time buckets like In Progress, Future and Completed.
 (See here for an example that takes this structure one step further, inserting loose dates by month or quarter.)